 Just visiting?
 You can still help!

 Our volunteer program is our greatest asset.
 During peak nesting season, volunteers can aid in looking for turtles crossing the road or turtles trying to lay eggs.
 This means even if you only have a day or two to donate, you can still make a HUGE difference!

-As our hatcheries have grown every year, we need to come up with alternative methods to support our nesting terrapins.
-In an effort to have more natural nesting, we attempted our first "re-beaching" efforts in people's yards this past year.
-The concept is simple - donate a portion of your current rock and clay yard for a small sand dune.
-Female terrapins prefer to nest in sandy soil over artificial substrates.
-By strategically constructing sandy nesting areas, we can offer them a place to more easily and safely lay their eggs.
-In our first year, we had over 100 nests laid in just two "re-beached" yards.
-Our homeowners have been so thrilled with the experiment, they have already agreed to beach more of their yard and we have four more families line up for "re-beaching" next year.
+As our hatcheries grow each year, we need to come up with alternative methods to support our nesting terrapins.
+In an effort to have more natural nesting, we attempted our first "re-beaching" of people's yards this past year.
+The concept is simple - donate a portion of your current yard for a small sand dune.
+Terrapins prefer to nest in sandy soil over artificial substrates.
+By strategically constructing sandy nesting areas, we can offer them a place to easily and safely lay their eggs.
+In our first year, we had over 100 nests laid on just two "re-beached" yards.
+Homeowners have been so thrilled with the experiment, they have agreed to beach more of their yards and we have four more families line up for "re-beaching" next year.

-The addition of a nesting ground to your yard can be both environmentally friendly and beautiful.
-By "re-beaching" your yard, you are helping the local wildlife, supporting the health of the bay, and you and your family get a unique experience and memories that will last a lifetime.
+The addition of a nesting ground to your yard is both environmentally friendly and beautiful.
+By "re-beaching," you are helping local wildlife, supporting the health of the bay, and your family gets a unique experience and memories that will last a lifetime.
 If interested, please click the button below for more information.
 (We request a minimum of 100 square feet.)